Australian English Vs. American English: Know the Difference

 Differences in the use of ‘z’ and ‘s’

-Australian and American English have different ways of spelling certain words, especially the ones containing ‘z’ and ‘s’.
+Australian and American English have different ways of spelling certain words, especially those containing ‘z’ and ‘s’.
 You’ll notice different spellings of the words ending with ‘yse’ and ‘ise’.
 For example, consider the following examples-

 Australian: Analyse